alifsemi/sdk-alif/doc/sdk/connectivity/bluetooth/sample_audiosource.rst

 |ble_audio_intro|.
 This sample demonstrates a source device.

 All the audio samples share the same basic structure with all the other :ref:`BLE profile samples<zas-connection-ble-sample>`.
-The forementioned samples follow standard connection procedures defined in the Generic Access Profile(GAP).
+The aforementioned samples follow standard connection procedures defined in the Generic Access Profile(GAP).
 Basic Audio Profile(BAP) API is used to configure and broadcast audio.

 .. figure:: /images/alif_ble_source_flowchart.drawio.png